 You can’t process that kind of information when you’re a 12-year-old boy.
 Your friends can’t die.
 Kids don’t die.
 There must be some kind of mistake.
 What kind of horrible lie is this?

 But it was true.
 He ran out in the street around a stopped bus, and a car coming by the bus on the left side took him out.
 Apparently, the trauma to his head was so forceful that he was hemorrhaging from his brain and he died on the way to the hospital.

 Word quickly spread throughout the school and the neighborhood.

 I remember my friend Michael and I went to his funeral service.
-(Closed casket) Everyone was dressed up in suits and ties and girls were in their Sunday best.
+(Closed casket) Everyone was dressed up in suits and ties and girls were at their Sunday best.
 This kid named Paul Berger was standing to my left in the pew, and he was playing with the zipper on his jacket because he was obviously bored.
 I told him to knock it off and be still out of respect to our fallen comrade.

 After the service, the family came to us and thanked us for coming.
 I just remember Mark’s sister’s face was almost unrecognizable because of how scrunched up it was from crying nonstop.
 Her face soaked with tears as she hugged us both.
 We here alive and had been through a few scrapes of our own but nothing compared to this nightmare.